srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 -------------------------------------

 As a first step we enable a single Virtual Functions (VFs) on the host, change its MAC and bind it to the vfio-pci driver for DPDK.
 In our example the VF is created for interface named ``enp1s0f0``.
-For more information refert to the `DPDK tutorial of our srsRAN Documentation <https://docs.srsran.com/projects/project/en/latest/tutorials/source/dpdk/source/index.html>`_
+For more information refer to the :ref:`DPDK tutorial <_dpdk>` from the srsRAN Project documentation.

 .. code-block:: bash